NullNameException/camera-points/README.md

-# Example
+# Camera Points
-An example greeter plugin
+This plugin allows you to save and load camera viewpoints (pitch/yaw/angle).